A-Wpro/monotonic_derivative/README.md

 In many real-life scenarios, the collected data may produce curves that are not logical or do not follow the expected constraints.
 For example, the data representing the velocity of a car over time should show an increasing or decreasing acceleration, but due to measurement errors or other factors, the collected data points may not reflect this.

 The Monotonic Derivative library offers an easy solution to slightly modify the data to respect these constraints.
-By using this library, you can ensure that the specified degree derivative of the cubic spline is always monotonically increasing or decreasing, making your data analysis more accurate and reliable.
+By using this library, you can ensure that the specified degree derivative always monotonically increasing or decreasing, by forcing the value of a derivative to be below or above 0, making your data analysis more accurate and reliable.

 ### Limit